nicholas-maltbie/Industrial-Hack/README.md

 - Once the user has their CSV file they start up the program and type in the name of their CSV file in the Input CSV File text field (including extension).

+- The user can then select what output they would like in their output file by checking the Output boxes on the right, these categories include Location, Name, Emails, Phones, Address', and Threats.

 - The program then goes out to Censys and retrieves all the information about each individual IP that the website can provide.

-- The user can then select what output they would like in their output file by checking the Output boxes on the right, these categories include Location, Name, Emails, Phones, Address', and Threats.
-As of right now the location doesn't give the exact location of the SRTP machines, instead they give a general area of where they might be.
+- As of right now the location doesn't give the exact location of the SRTP machines, instead they give a general area of where they might be.

+- A future implementation would be taking the IP address and finding all IP addresses in the same general area using Censys and then determining IP's that are close and the company may be running an identifiable website on a local server.

 - Threats are classified as what other ports or services are vulnerable or exposed on the device.
 There can be multiple Names, Emails, Phones, and Addresses matched to each IP.